nonplayer/hammercrawl/hc_core_player_3_rules.md

 * Their Combat Attack Dice pool is reduced by one.
 If this reduces it to Zero, they cannot effectively attack.
 * They can not perform Critical Hits on natural rolls of 20.
 Such rolls are treated as normal 20s instead, without the usual double damage effect.
 * Their Damage Hit Die is treated as one die size lower than it would normally be.
-* They roll with Disadvantage on Skill rolls, Area Saves.
+* They roll with three (!!!) disadvantages on Skill rolls, Area Saves.
-* They roll with double Disadvantage on all rolls involving visual perception (if the 'Smith even allows them at all).
+* They roll with six (!!!!!!) disadvantages on all rolls involving visual perception (if the 'Smith even allows them at all).

 As you can see, being in complete darkness is very much Not Good, so you are advised to keep fresh light sources handy at all times.